 Ironically the Lord has to deliver us from what seems like our very commitment to Him, in order to bring us to Himself.
 This is similar to what happened when Jesus let His disciples see Him die right before their eyes.
-The Jesus they knew and loved, as awesome as He was, wasn’t the full representation of all He was.
+The Jesus they knew and loved, the Jesus they were serving, as awesome as He was, wasn’t the full representation of all He was.
 The resurrected Jesus is so much more.
-It amazes me how many times the Lord tried to tell His disciples what was about to happen but they just couldn’t seem to grasp it.
+It amazes me how many times the Lord tried to tell His disciples what was about to happen, but they just couldn’t seem to grasp it.
 It appears we all need to providentially experience this divine “let down” before we can rise up into the fullness of Who God really is in our lives.

 God wisely has to allow our “Jesus”, our Christian formulas, our systematic theology, our dreams and our faith in other people, to die in our eyes.
 This needs to happen for us to fully embrace the true, resurrected Christ in His fullness.
 As the Lord worked to circumcise our outward flesh-nature and worldliness in the Outer Court, He begins to carefully cut away the limiting beliefs in our souls (the self-life) in the Inner Court.

 A.J.
 Swoboda, referring to Joseph of Arimathea, the believing Jewish leader, who asked Pilate for the dead body of Jesus, because he wanted to give Him a decent burial, stated, “Part of being a Christian is carrying the body of your God to it place of rest.
 It is heavy.
 It is harsh.
 It is beyond awkward”… “Everyone who is seeking Jesus will inevitably end up carrying Jesus to the tomb”.
 Have you lived long enough to experience the death of a Christian ministry, a Christian marriage, a Biblical dream, and prophecies of what Jesus was going to do in your life?
 Welcome to the life of His first disciples.